min2ha/ukwa-site/content/target/66209/index.en.md

   "start_date": "2018-05-26T09:00:00Z"
 }

-# Welsh Male Voice Choir of South Africa, The

 The Welsh Male Voice Choir of South Africa was formed in 1978 by a group of expatriates.
 The rehearse at the Marks Park Sport Club in Johannesburg.